 The library also has a presentation practice room available for groups that is reservable by contacting Media Resources & Reserves.
 More information can be found here: http://library.csueastbay.edu/usingthelibraries/howtosandfaqs/other-how-tos#s-lg-box-wrapper-16902848

 Turn right and continue past more study cubicles on your right and the continuation of the circulating book collection on your left.
 Past LI 3040, one of the library’s two instruction rooms, you will come to the next stop on your tour.

 Books in this area are taller than average and have a lower-case ‘f’ at the beginning of the call number.
 Make sure to double-check for this part of the call number when you are looking at the call number for a book in the Library Catalog.
-If a book you want has 'ff' or 'fff' at the beginning of the call number, go to the Reference Desk on the Lower Mall and we'll retrieve the book for you from Technical Services.
+If a book you want has 'ff' or 'fff' at the beginning of the call number, go to the Information Desk on the Lower Mall and we'll retrieve the book for you from Technical Services.
 Oversized books can be checked out.

 Continue past the Oversized Stacks to return to the Upper Mall Lobby.

 In the metal filing cabinets are some of the library’s microform resources.
 These do not circulate outside of the library.
 You can search for microforms via the Library Catalog.
 Some microforms are housed in a separate location and the catalog record will say “Ask at Desk”.
-Please see the staff at the Reference Desk who can retrieve it for you.
+Please see the staff at the Information Desk who can retrieve it for you.

 By the glass doors you will find the print/copy/scan stations and the microform readers.
 If you need any help with the microform readers, please ask for assistance at the Media Resources & Reserves Desk.

 You’ve now completed the self-guided tour of the library.
 You can use the stairs or elevator to return to the Lower Mall.